This report has been produced from information taken on the snapshot date of 5th April 2021.

 - reviewing its policy on bonus payments;

-- investigating affordable childcare options with local providers
+- investigating affordable childcare options with local provider

 Any further initiatives launched throughout the year will be reported in the next report.